mariyamjs/Detective-Dash/README.md

 ## Main Features

-- Three playable levels
+- Three different murder mysteries
-- Different gameplay mechanics across levels
+- Three levels with different gameplay mechanics
+- Clue collection system
+- Suspect, location, and weapon selection
+- Mystery-solving system
+- Level progression based on correct answers
 - Player movement and jumping
 - Collision detection
 - Obstacles
-- Clue collection
-- Level progression
-- Mystery-solving objective
+- Multiple game environments

 ## What I Learned

-This project gave me more experience programming in Python and showed me how a larger game can be broken down into different components and levels.
+This project gave me experience using Python and Pygame to build a game with multiple connected systems.
+Along with implementing player movement, obstacles, collision detection, and level progression, we had to connect the gameplay to the clue and mystery-solving system.

-I worked with player movement, collision detection, obstacles, game progression, and other gameplay logic.
-It also gave me experience taking an existing idea and changing it through the SCAMPER design process instead of simply recreating the original game.

-## Gameplay

-### Level 1

-Add a screenshot or GIF of Level 1 here.

-### Level 2

-Add a screenshot or GIF of Level 2 here.

-### Level 3

-Add a screenshot or GIF of Level 3 here.
+It also gave me experience using the SCAMPER design process to take an existing game concept and turn it into something different.
+Rather than recreating the Google Dinosaur Game, we used it as a starting point and added new gameplay styles, three separate mysteries, clue collection, and a system where solving each case determines whether the player can progress.

 ## How to Run